BROADSoftware/kubmio-doc/kubmio/docs/ldap.md

 # MinIO and LDAP

-MinIO can be configured to
+MinIO can be configured to authenticate User and Groups from an LDAP server.

+TOOO